xyproto/sealion/README.md

 * Python 3
 * `bash`, `fish` or `zsh`.

-## Keeping watches in a separate terminal emulator window
+## Alternative use: Run watch in a separate terminal emulator

 Simple case: